MID-EIGHTEENTH CENTURY NAUTICAL TERMS

 Letter of marque: A commission granted to the commander of a merchant vessel or privateer to attack and capture the enemy’s vessels.

-Levanter: A strong easterly wind in the western part of the Mediterranean.
+Levante: A strong easterly wind in the western part of the Mediterranean.
+See Mediterranean Winds.

 Lieutenant: The lowest rank of commission officer.